awWhy/Overlimit/README.md

 # Overlimit
 Alternative to Break Infinity \
 Currently WiP \
-To use download, just .ts or .js (JS auto created by esbuild) file of Overlimit
+To use, just download .ts or .js (JS auto created by esbuild) file of Overlimit